danielstpaul/CV/README.md

 #### Sport Wales Data Hub, Project Manager & Software Developer (14 Months)
 - Remotely lead planning, management & development of online athlete management system for Sport Wales within 1.5 years.
 - Liaised with high performance directors, coaches & support staff of 8 different priority sports to establish their specific workflow within the athlete management system.
-- Lead project with scaleability in mind and the vision for the system to grow with the organisation.
+- Lead project with scalability in mind and the vision for the system to grow with the organisation.
 - Work closely and have a good rapport with Gracenote (sports data company) and Dartfish (video solutions company).

 #### Performance Analyst @ Welsh Institute of Sport, Cardiff (2013-2015)